Shyam Mohan

 Shyam Mohan is an Indian actor known for his work in the Malayalam film industry.
-He gained initial recognition through the YouTube web series Ponmutta and has since acted in Premalu (2024) and Amaran (2024).
+He achieved a career breakthrough with his role in the film Premalu (2024).
+He is also known for his appearances in other prominent movies, including Amaran (2024), Bromance (2025), The Pet Detective (2025), and Bethlehem Kudumba Unit (2026).

-Early life
+Career

-Shyam Mohan's journey in the entertainment industry began with his debut as a child actor in the popular Malayalam movie Kilukkam (1991), where he appeared alongside his mother.
+Shyam Mohan made his debut as a child actor in the popular Malayalam movie Kilukkam (1991), where he appeared alongside his mother.
 Despite starting in the industry at a young age, he initially pursued a career in banking before transitioning to acting full-time in 2015.